-Understanding the core underpinnings of how habitual behavior is formed and perpetuated is critical for helping us break out of these cycles.
+Understanding how habitual behaviors are formed and perpetuated is critical for helping us break out of these cycles.
 Ancient Buddhist teachings are now lining up surprisingly well with modern-day psychology and neuroscience in their descriptions of the mechanistic underpinnings of samsaric existence–the habitual perpetuation of suffering driven by craving and aversion.
-Additionally, insights from these “sciences” clearly point to pragmatic tools for awakening, whether waking from a daydream or breaking lifelong addictions.
-In this course, we will combine lecture, discussion, and experiential practices to carefully unpack our lived experience of craving and how we can step out of our own cycles of suffering that are fueled by it.
+Additionally, insights from these “sciences” clearly point to pragmatic tools for awakening, whether waking from a daydream, working with fear and anxiety, not getting addicted to checking the news, or breaking lifelong addictions.
+In this online course, we will combine lecture, discussion, and experiential practices to carefully unpack our lived experience of craving and how we can step out of our own cycles of suffering that are fueled by it.
 Topics will range from dependent origination to operant conditioning, to the neuroscience underlying these processes.
-A key focus of the program will be to learn how ancient wisdom is brought together with modern science and technology in order to develop practical tangible tools that we can use in our own lives, and step out of our own cycles of suffering.
+A key focus of the program will be to learn how ancient wisdom is brought together with modern science and technology in order to develop practical tools that we can use in our own lives, and step out of our own cycles of suffering.
 Recommended reading: The Craving Mind: From Cigarettes to Smartphones to Love, Why We Get Addicted and How We Can Break Unhealthy Habits by Judson Brewer.

 Suitable for both beginning and experienced practitioners.

 Online Course: Our intention is to build sangha and provide meaningful virtual interactions with each other and teachers in our online courses.
 When registering for an online course, please note that you should plan to commit to the course for the entire time period outlined -- beginning on the evening of the first day and ending in the afternoon of the final day.
 The schedule for this course (shown in Eastern Standard Time) is as follows: